zchee/golang-wiki/Modules.md

 * Double-check that modules are enabled by running `go env` to confirm it does not show an empty value for the read-only `GOMOD` variable.
    * Note: you never set `GOMOD` as a variable because it is effectively read-only debug output that `go env` outputs.
    * If you are setting `GO111MODULE=on` to enable modules, double-check that it is not accidentally the plural `GO111MODULES=on`.
 (People sometimes naturally include the `S` because the feature is often called "modules").
 * If vendoring is expected to be used, double-check check that the `-mod=vendor` flag is being passed to `go build `or similar, or that `GOFLAGS=-mod=vendor` is set.
    * Modules by default ignore the `vendor` directory unless you ask the `go` tool to use `vendor`.
 * It is frequently helpful to check `go list -m all` to see the list of actual versions selected for your build
   * `go list -m all` usually gives you more detail compared to if you were to instead just look a `go.mod` file.
-* If running `go get foo` fails in some way, you should check the output from `go get -v foo` or `go get -v -x foo`
+* If running `go get foo` fails in some way, or if `go build` is failing on a particular package `foo`, it often can be helpful to check the output from `go get -v foo` or `go get -v -x foo` a good next step is often to try `go get -v foo`:
+  * In general, `go get` will often provide more a detailed error message than `go build`.
+  * The `-v` flag to `go get` asks to print more verbose details, though be mindful that certain "errors" such as 404 errors _might_ be expected based on how a remote repository was configured.
+  * If the nature of the problem is still not clear, you can also try the more verbose `go get -v -x foo`, which also shows the git or other VCS commands being issued.
+(If warranted, you can often execute the same git commands outside of the context of the `go` tool for troubleshooting purposes).
 * You can check to see if you are using a particularly old git version
   * Older versions of git were a common source of problems for the `vgo` prototype and Go 1.11 beta, but much less frequently in the GA 1.11.
+* The module cache in Go 1.11 can sometimes cause various errors, primarily if there were previously network issues or multiple `go` commands executing in parallel (see [#26794](https://github.com/golang/go/issues/26794), which is addressed for Go 1.12).
+As a troubleshooting step, you can copy $GOPATH/pkg/mod to a backup directory (in case further investigation is warranted later), run `go clean -modcache`, and then see whether the original problem persists.
 * If you are using Docker, it can be helpful to check if you can reproduce the behavior outside of Docker (and if the behavior only occurs in Docker, the list of bullets above can be used as a starting point to compare results between inside Docker vs. outside).

+The error you are currently examining might be a secondary issue caused by not having the expected version of a particular module or package in your build.
+Therefore, if the cause of a particular error is not obvious, it can be helpful to spot check your versions as described in the next FAQ.

 ### What can I check if I am not seeing the expected version of a dependency?